fbpx

 Tourist Service Center: 167

-If the instructions are not clear, MESSAGE ME with feedback, so that I can address the issue.
+If instructions are unclear, contact me with feedback, and then I can address the issue.

 • Hi.Thank you for letting me know that Google wasn’t indexing my site.
 I have gone onto the google console and have now requested indexing on my pages.
 So strange!
 I would not have realised it if not for your comment.
 Much appreciated!